Decomposing LIBOR in Transition: Evidence from the Futures Markets: Constructing a Joint Interest Rate Setup for SOFR, EFFR, Term Repo, and LIBOR

 \subsubsection{Federal Funds Futures}

-The federal funds futures contract has a one-month reference period and shares the same specifications as the one-month SOFR futures contract.
+The federal funds futures contract has a one-month reference period and shares the same specifications as the one-month SOFR futures contract, however referencing the daily EFFR fixings.
 The approach to deriving the futures rate is therefore analogous to the previous section, and we get for $t\leq S<T$

-Again, we refer to Appendix A for an explicit expression of the expectation.
+Again, we refer to Appendix \ref{appendix:pricing} for an explicit expression of the expectation.